Updated August 4, 2020

 “Labour Market Policies in the Provinces” Canadian Provincial Politics, 3rd Edition, Edited by Chris Dunn, University of Toronto Press (2015).
 With Rafael Gomez and Morley Gunderson.

 “Voice at the Workplace: Where do we find it, why is it there and where is it going?”
 (2010).
-In The Evolution of the Modern Workplace: A Quarter Century of Change in British Employment Relations, Alex Bryson and John Forth (eds).
+In The Evolution of the Modern Workplace.
+Alex Bryson and John Forth (eds).
 Cambridge University Press.
 Paul Willman, Rafael Gomez and Alex Bryson

 “Have Young Workers Lost Their (Collective) Voice?”
 (2008).
-In Youth Employment in the Global Economy, Greg Defreitas (ed).
+In Young Workers in the Global Economy, Greg Defreitas (ed).
 Michele Campolieti, Rafael Gomez and Morley Gunderson.

 “The Social, Political and Economic Labour Relations Environment.”
 (2009).
 In Union Management Relations in Canada.
 Morley Gunderson and Daphne Taras (eds).
 Toronto: Pearson Education.
 Frank Reid and Rafael Gomez.

 “Say What?
 Employee Voice in Canada.”
 (2007).
-In What Workers Say: Voice and Voicelessness in the Anglo-Saxon World,.
+In What Workers Say: Employee Voice in the Anglo-Saxon World.
 Ithaca: Cornell University Press.
 Richard Freeman, Peter Boxall, and Peter Hayes (eds).
 Mike Campolieti, Rafael Gomez and Morley Gunderson.

 “Does Economic Convergence Lead to Social Policy Convergence?
 An Analysis of North American and International Linkages.”
 (2005).
-In Social and Labour Market Aspects of North American Economic Integration, Richard Harris and Thomas Lemieux (eds).
+In Social and Labour Market Aspects of North American Linkages, Richard Harris and Thomas Lemieux (eds).
 Rafael Gomez and Morley Gunderson.

 “Nice Guys Can Finish First: Balancing Competing Interests as an Industrial Relations Paradigm.”
 (2004).
 In Theoretical Perspectives on Work and the Employment Relationship.
 Industrial Relations Research Volume.
 Bruce Kaufman (ed).
 John Budd, Rafael Gomez and Noah Meltz.